Roquebrune-sur-Argens, Var tourism & sightseeing

 Museums and exhibitions

-There is also a small museum celebrating local history and tradition dating back 1000 years at the 'Maison du Patrimoine' - which includes a genuine 17th century ice pit among its exhibits.
+There is also a small museum celebrating local history and tradition of Roquebrune-sur-Argens dating back 1000 years at the 'Maison du Patrimoine' - which includes a genuine 17th century ice pit among its exhibits.

-You can find more information and photos at www.paysmeresterel.com/ (or call 04-94-45-42-65).
-Also visit the tourist office when you arrive to organise guided tours of Roquebrune - the tours take about two and a half hours and are available in English.
+If you are interested in local history you should visit the tourist office of Roquebrune-sur-Argens: they organise guided tours of the town that take about two and a half hours and are also available in English.

 Close to Roquebrune-sur-Argens

-Close by you should visit the small village of Puget-sur-Argens.
+Close by you should visit the charming small village of Puget-sur-Argens.
 Surrounded by vineyards, Pujet overlooks the plains around the Argens river.
-Pujet-sur-Argens is also noted for its belltower (18th century) and for local artisan crafts which produce ceramics and also figurines known locally as ‘santons’.
+Pujet-sur-Argens is also noted for its 18th century belltower and for local artisan crafts which produce ceramics and also figurines known locally as ‘santons’.

 The region is also very popular with nature lovers - those looking to explore the outdoors might start with the imposing Rocher de Roquebrune and its views across the Argens valley - it is the 'rock' that dominates the skyline behind the village.

-Market days in Roquebrune-sur-Argens: Regular market(s) are held in Roquebrune-sur-Argens each Monday.
+Regular market(s) are held in Roquebrune-sur-Argens each Friday.
 (Markets are held in the morning unless stated.)